CarizeHunter/CarizeHunter/README.md

 ---

-`✨ I believe design should feel like magic, and code should make it real.`
+`✨ I believe design should feel like magic.`

 -->